pivotal-cf/docs-build-service/installing.md

     ```

     This file should be created in `/tmp/credentials.yml` this location can be changed but
-    the next command need to be updated accordingly
+    the next command must be updated accordingly

 1) Import the images bundle

     This step will extract the bundle
     ```bash
     duffle import /tmp/build-service-${version}.tgz -d /tmp/build-service/
     ```
 1) Copy the images from the extracted bundle into an internal Image Registry

     Login to the Image Registry where the images will be stored
     ```bash
     docker login <SOME_IMAGE_REGISTRY>